SAP-archive/sample-yaas-repository/README.md

 ### License

 License description and a link to license file.
-Apache 2.0 license file is located in this repo so you can take it to your repository: [LICENSE](LICENSE).
+Filename must me `LICENSE.md`.
+Apache 2.0 license file is located in this repository so you can take it to your repository: [LICENSE](LICENSE).

 ### Contributing

 Info and a link to explanation about contribution rules.
+Filename must be `CONTRIBUTING.md`.
+Define rules for your project and describe:
+- When and how report an issue (this is also a contribution),
+- How to create a Pull Request, and what it should contain,
+- What are the rules you follow during the review

+Proper file is located in this repository so you can take it to your repository: [CONTRIBUTING](CENTRIBUTING)